thewaterlily/localcafe-lite/README.md

 - Customers filter by tags (vegetarian, gluten-free, breakfast, lunch)
 - Update by editing simple text files

-### Location & Maps
+### Locations
 - Show one location or multiple locations
-- Automatic maps - just provide your address
+- Optional images for each location (storefront photos, maps, etc.)
 - Each location has its own hours, phone, and email
-- Maps adjust to any screen size
+- Responsive layout adapts to screen size

 ### Photo Slideshow
 - Homepage displays rotating photos with smooth transitions